Positive Bloom is an Amazon Associate and we earn from qualifying purchases through these links at no extra cost to you.

 How Do You Start Fig Tree Cuttings In Water?

-We need to take a few things into consideration when it comes to water propagation.
+One of the biggest Fiddle leaf fig benefits is that it’s easily propagated.
+However, we need to take a few things into consideration when it comes to water propagation.

 The first is when to propagate the plant.
 The second is how to take the cuttings, because propagation won’t be successful if you don’t take cuttings properly.